SocialGouv/cdtn-admin/README.md

 ## export-elasticsearch

 This service exposes an API which handle to trigger the export of the data from Postgres to Elasticsearch.
-Then, copy sitemap.xml from a container azure to an other container azure.
-To finish, it copies a container azure to an other container azure.

 ### Running an export